Mugellese

 Synonyms or local names: Mugellina

-Geographic origin: Mugello, mountain area in the province of Firenze
+Geographic origin: Mugello, mountain area in the province of Florence

 Geographic distribution: Tuscany, northern Lazio